reacheight/wind/README.md

-wind (= win dota xd) is a web application that tries to help you to get good at Dota 2 by analyzing your matches and finding mistakes in your plays.
+wind (= win dota xd) is a web application that tries to help you get good at Dota 2 by analyzing your matches and finding mistakes in your plays.
 No AI used.

 Currently shut down and not in development.